 This is because I have issues with eating, I’m a picky eater, and suffer from persistent depression which causes me to have no motivation to cook, that I started thinking about ways I could make this easier.
 Thus, I decided to run another simple test on myself to see if I could.

 Because I’d been told I need to eat little and often and that I should eat every three hours, I really needed to find something that would require minimal effort.
 Preparing food every three hours is way too much effort for me, given my sheer lack of motivation to look after myself.
 I also had to like what I’d be eating, which is hard to do as it is.
 Thus, meal replacement and protein bars could be quite useful for dealing with this situation.

-So I wondered about meal replacement and protein bars, and much like last time when I did a series of tests on myself (Health Experiments), I reached out for information from a Facebook group I’m in for reactive hypoglycemia.
+So I wondered about meal replacement and protein bars, and much like last time when I did a series of tests on myself (Health Experiments: An Investigation Into My Poor Health), I reached out for information from a Facebook group I’m in for reactive hypoglycemia.

 It turned out that a fair few people in the group have also done what I was thinking about trying.
 The only problem was, all the bars they recommended only seemed to be available in the US, like Solo gi.

 The UK options I could find in the shops around my area weren’t quite as good as the ones that had been suggested.
 Meaning I had to settle for what could be an inferior meal replacement and protein bars.

 After browsing a few options at the health food store, Holland & Barrett, I eventually picked five bars to try.
 These five bars were the basis of my second health experiment based on myself, covering three days.

 Bar 1 – PhD Diet Whey (Salted Caramel)